-With a reverse mortgage (also referred to as a a home equity conversion loan), borrowers of a certain age may use home equity for living expenses without selling their homes.
-The lender pays out money based on the equity you've built-up in your home; you get a lump sum, a payment each month or a line of credit.
-The borrowed money does not have to be paid back until the homeowner sells the residence, moves away, or passes away.
-You or representative of your estate has to repay the reverse mortgage amount, interest accrued, and other finance charges after your home is sold, or you are no longer living in it.
+Reverse mortgages (also called "home equity conversion loans") enable older homeowners to benefit from their home equity without selling their home.
+The lending institution pays out money based on the equity you've accrued in your home; you receive a lump sum, a monthly payment or a line of credit.
+Paying back your loan isn't necessary until when the borrower sells the home, moves (such as to a care facility) or passes away.
+You or representative of your estate has to pay back the reverse mortgage loan, interest , and finance fees at the time your property is sold, or you can no longer call it your primary residence.

 Do you have a question regarding a mortgage program?